buildpacks/docs/content/docs/buildpack-author-guide/publish-a-buildpack.md

 Click _Submit new issue_, and your request will be processed within seconds.
 If the image is a valid buildpack, it will be added to the registry.
 If there is a problem, the issue will be tagged as a "Failure" and a comment will be added with a link to get more details.
 Whether successful or not, the issue will be closed.

-### 2. Managing your namespace
+> **Managing your namespace**
+>

-The first time you publish a buildpack with a given namespace, the registry will automatically assign your GitHub user as that namespace's owner.
+> The first time you publish a buildpack with a given namespace, the registry will automatically assign your GitHub user as that namespace's owner.
 From then on, only you can publish new buildpacks or buildpack versions under that namespace.
+>

-If you try to publish a buildpack with a namespace that's already in use, the request will fail and the GitHub issue will be closed.
+> If you try to publish a buildpack with a namespace that's already in use, the request will fail and the GitHub issue will be closed.
+>

-You can add or change namespace owners by submitting a Pull Request to the [buildpacks/registry-namespaces](https://github.com/buildpacks/registry-namespaces/).
+> You can add or change namespace owners by submitting a Pull Request to the [buildpacks/registry-namespaces](https://github.com/buildpacks/registry-namespaces/).

 ### 3. Automating the registration